furkankizilay/end-to-end-ml-projects/home-price/README.md

 <br />

 Above shows that total_sqft can be a range (e.g. 2100-2850).
 For such case we can just take average of min and max value in the range.
 There are other cases such as 34.46Sq.
 Meter which one can convert to square ft using unit conversion.
-I am going to just drop such corner cases to keep things
+I am going to just drop such corner cases to keep things.

 <br />

     def convert_sqft_to_num(x) :
         tokens = x.split("-")
         if len(tokens) == 2 :
             return (float(tokens[0]) + float(tokens[1])) / 2
         try :
             return float(x)
         except :
             return None

     df4 = df3.copy()
     df4.total_sqft = df4.total_sqft.apply(convert_sqft_to_num)